If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 FOR ALL OTHER PLACES TO STAY IN CUSCO, SEARCH ON BOOKING.COM

-When visiting Ausangate, here are a few items I recommend taking with you:
+When visiting Ausangate Peru, here are a few items I recommend taking with you:

 Must-Have Travel Essentials